blackdogtop/DataStructure-Algorithms-cpp/README.md

 # DataStructure-Algorithms-cpp
-The data structure and algorithms repo is a the of the [python version](https://github.com/blackdogtop/DataStructure-Algorithms)
+The cpp version Data Stucture and Algorithms of the [python version](https://github.com/blackdogtop/DataStructure-Algorithms)